Smile-SA/gdpr-dump/docs/02-configuration.md

 Configuration files must use the YAML format.

+## Templates

+There are default config templates available in the config/templates directory of the application:

+- drupal7
+- drupal8
+- magento1
+- magento2
+- magento2_b2b
+- magento2_commerce

+These templates can be used to anonymize a drupal/magento database.

 ## Override Another Config File

 Your config file can automatically inherit the contents of another config file, by specifying the following parameter: